Our Family History

 Person ID I12 Culbertson Genealogy

-Father Robert CULBERTSON, J.P., b.
+Father CULBERTSON, Robert J.P., b.
 Est 1810 d.
 9 May 1862, 'Avena', Ballisadare, Sligo, Eire Find all individuals with events at this location (Age 52 years)

-Mother Agnes HARVEY, b.
+Mother HARVEY, Agnes, b.
 12 Aug 1822 d.
 3 Oct 1868, 'Avena', Ballisadare, Sligo, Eire Find all individuals with events at this location (Age 46 years)

 Marriage 9 Jun 1849 St Mary's Church, Battersea Find all individuals with events at this location [3